 - Inspire collaboration, connection, and old-fashioned conversations with and among the people you lead.
 The more people connect with conversations, early and often, the stronger your team’s relationships will become.
 Strong relationships build thriving workplace cultures, and thriving cultures always have and always will produce amazing results.

 - Recognize and reward the players on your team who consistently help, encourage, support, and lift up their fellow teammates.
 The best teams are made up of individuals who understand that we never look bad making somebody else look good.

 - If you’re passionate about your work and especially about leading your team, then simply open up and share your passions with those you lead.
 The more you share your passions, the more comfortable they will be in sharing their own passions with you and everyone else.
 Something amazing happens when we realize each other’s passions.
 We begin to understand the things we value most in this world, and when we understand each other’s personal values, new realms of respect and relationship begin to blossom.

 Create your own friendly confines where you work.
 You’ll inspire and ignite a passion for possibility and productivity in the hearts and minds of those you lead.
 They will do anything in their power to support your collective cause, just like Cubs fans!

 Have a great day.

-For more ideas on how to turn the tediousness of your corporate corporateness grind into meaningful work, you or someone on your team or in your life might enjoy my new book, Ballgames to Boardrooms: Leadership, Business, and Life Lessons From Our Coaches We Never Knew We Needed.
+For more ideas, thoughts, and strategies for turning your “job” into truly “meaningful work”, you or someone on your team may like my new book, Ballgames To Boardrooms: Leadership, Business, and Life Lessons From our Coaches We Never Knew We Needed.